 Analysis / Bias

-In review, Al Manar publishes articles with strong emotionally loaded language such as “Lebanon Shows Entire World Pride in Face of US Tyrant”.
-The article reads “Pompeo and his entourage started touring the various decision-making centers in Beirut in order to provoke the Lebanese against Hezbollah resistance which has protected the country from the Zionist and the takfiri enemies.”
+In review, Al Manar publishes articles with strong emotionally loaded language such as “Lebanon Shows Entire World Pride in Face of US Tyrant.”
+The article reads, “Pompeo and his entourage started touring the various decision-making centers in Beirut to provoke the Lebanese against Hezbollah resistance which has protected the country from the Zionist and the takfiri enemies.”
 Al Manar reports selectively when the issue doesn’t resonate with Hezbollah.
-When it comes to sourcing, Al Manar often hyperlinks to itself, and typically when covering world news they republish news from AFP such as “China to Impose Sanctions on US Firms in Taiwan Arms Sale”.
+When it comes to sourcing, Al Manar often hyperlinks to itself, and typically when covering world news, they republish news from AFP such as “China to Impose Sanctions on US Firms in Taiwan Arms Sale.”

 Editorially, Al Manar is classified as a hate group by the ADL where they state “Al-Manar broadcasts the terrorist group’s messages of hate and violence, disseminates anti-Semitic and anti-American propaganda and glorifies suicide bombings to millions of viewers 24 hours a day, seven days a week.”